osherjacobs/LabWork_Findings/vector8_asr_corrected.md

 ## On Assumed Breach

 This research operates under an assumed breach methodology.
 Privilege is the starting condition, not the finding.
-The question being asked is not how an attacker obtains access — it is what happens after they have it: what telemetry exists, how fast it can be correlated, and whether detection infrastructure can act before the operation is complete.
-That framing is not an oversight.
-It is the point.
+The question is not how an attacker obtains access — it is what happens after they have it.

+There is a school of thought that assumed breach scenarios are a distraction.
+That the focus should be on keeping attackers out, not modelling what happens after.
+That if the attacker has admin, the game is already over and the exercise is pointless.

+That position confuses a starting condition with a conclusion.
+Real environments get compromised.
+Admin contexts get reached.
+The question assumed breach asks is specific: what telemetry exists after that point, how fast can it be correlated, and how much time does the defender actually have?

+In this case: milliseconds.
+And very little, if unprepared.
+That is not a reason to despair.
+It is a reason to instrument.

 ---